uisbikes/uisbikes.github.io/README.md

 Clone this project by the command:
 `$ git clone https://github.com/uisbikes/uisbikes.github.io`

+Then go into the project using this command:
+`$ cd uisbikes.github.io`

 Then go to the main folder using the next command:
 `$ cd src`